droidix/CnC_Generals_Zero_Hour/README.md

 This branch is focused getting the original code to compile with Visual C++ 6.0 with minimal changes.
 Currently focusing efforts on the `GeneralsMD` directory (Zero Hour).

-**TODO: need to verify the steps of this readme when starting from scratch**

 ## Projects Currently Building (in Debug):